 Space-borne passive sensing for meteorological applications is performed in bands allocated to the Earth exploration-satellite (passive) and meteorological-satellite services.
-Passive sensing requires the measurement of naturally occurring radiation, usually of very low power levels, which contains essential information on the physical process under investigation.
+Passive sensing requires the measurement of naturally occurring radiation, usually of very low-power levels, which contains essential information on the physical process under investigation.

 The relevant frequency bands are determined by fixed physical properties (molecular resonance) that cannot be changed, ignored or duplicated in other bands.
 Therefore, these frequency bands are an important natural resource.
-Even low levels of interference received by a passive sensor may degrade its data.
+Even low levels of interference received by a passive sensor may degrade its data, as the measurement sensitivity is designed for the observation of changes in natural background radiation.
 In addition, in most cases, these sensors are not able to discriminate between natural and man-made radiation.